-The WED (World Environment Day), one of the most celebrated days for environmental action.
+WED 2022.
+World Environment Day is one of the most celebrated days for environmental action.
 Since 1974, it has been celebrated every year on 5 June.

 On this day, governments, businesses, celebrities, and we the citizens of the world shift our focus to put any effort into a pressing environmental issue.
 We plant trees, most widely and commonly, and after the day, our lives continue as it was.